 Distance: +- 4km

 For a stunning mid-week run, park your car at the Union Buildings and explore the streets of Eastcliff during Pretoria’s Jacaranda season.
 The Union Buildings’ gates are closed over weekends, but during the week you can still push it ’til 18:00 (well, I did even though most sites say they close at 17:00).
 From here, you can see a large part of Pretoria, painted purple all over!
-What I love most about this run is that it includes quite a couple of proper hills.
-So, if you’re building some strength for longer runs, this is the ideal Jacaranda running route to tackle.
+What I love most about this city running route is that it includes quite a couple of proper hills.
+So, if you’re building some strength for longer runs, this is the ideal Jacaranda run in Pretoria to tackle.
 Start right in front of the equestrian statue of General Louis Botha and run up straight to where Government Street turns back down into Dumbarton Road.
 From there, turn right into Harcourt, left into Thomas and then zigzag your way up again with East Avenue, Merton Avenue, Eastwood Street and George Avenue.
 After that, take a quick breather down East Avenue again and hit the first right into Osbourne Street.
 Right into Beckett for one last hill (and beautiful views if you’re willing to pause for a minute and look down towards Stanza Bopape Street) and then left into Government again for a final downhill towards where you started.
 If you’re keen on doing it twice, it’s certainly worth it and a great way to test your strength.
 Worried about the location?
 Don’t be!
 I run in Eastcliff all the time – sometimes with the dogs, other times without.
 If you keep within the boundary of these streets, you’re fine.

 Yes-You-Can Jacaranda Running Route